Forward Symbolic Execution for Trustworthy Automation of Binary Code Verification: Symbolic Execution

-\smartparagraph{Rule \opref{\optransf}} This rule is complementary to \opref{\opconseq{}} and allows to strengthen the target path conditions based on the source path condition.
-This is permitted, because the interpretation $\Bsyminterp$ in Definition~\ref{nfm2023:def:sym_exec_soundness} is only extended for matching target states, and thus all of the source path condition also holds for the extended interpretation.
+\smartparagraph{Rule \opref{\optransf}} This rule is complementary to \opref{\opconseq{}} and it allows for strengthening the target path conditions based on the source path condition.
+This is permitted because the interpretation $\Bsyminterp$ in Definition~\ref{nfm2023:def:sym_exec_soundness} is extended when loosely matching target states, and therefore the initial path condition is also satisfied in all target states.